2020 30-Day Minimalism Challenge

 How does your garden grow?

-This looks like a night shot and perhaps shows better how successful Dad's invention was.
-I can remember Dad talking about being able to walk inside and pick cucumbers overhead.
+I remember Dad talking about being able to walk inside and pick cucumbers overhead.
 And that gravel pad inside makes me think he and Mom may have put lawn chairs in there to enjoy their little cucumber house.
 Isn't that just too cute?

 And here is Dad inside the trellis.
 This is a great picture that shows more details of the trellis's construction.
 Is that elaborate or what?
 And you can see my handsome dad too. :^)

-While I was searching for pictures of the Dad's PVC cucumber trellis, in the same box I uncovered this picture of my Grandma Axsom working in her garden:
+While I was searching for pictures of Dad's PVC cucumber trellis, in the same box I uncovered this picture of my Grandma A (Dad's mother) working in her garden:

 On the back side of this picture someone wrote, "Surely Heaven will have a few small garden spots just for people like this great lady!"

 I love this picture.
-An elderly lady in a flowery dress with her hair braided and pinned up outside gardening (by those large squash growing in the background, I'm guessing it might have been in September sometime.)
-It wears me out, but at the same rejuvenates me.
-Our ancestors were a hardy (and inventive) lot.
+An elderly lady in a flowery dress with her hair braided and pinned up outside gardening (by the looks of those large squash growing in the background, I'm guessing it might have been in September sometime.)

 I don't remember, though, that my zinnia garden was so pathetic looking.
 What I remember is being so proud of it.
 Ah well.
 I'm still trying to figure out how to get things to grow.